 To the best of this author’s knowledge, the findings presented in this paper constitute the first rigorous estimate of the causal effect of rent control on eviction rates in the peer-reviewed literature.
-That being said, it is important to reiterate that the treatment effect estimated via RD is a local average treatment effect (LATE), rather than the more general average treatment effect typically associated with an RCT design.
+However, the treatment effect estimated via RD is a local average treatment effect (LATE), rather than the more general average treatment effect typically associated with an RCT design.
 In other words, the RD estimate is not guaranteed to be unbiased for observations outside of the subpopulation where the treatment effect is measured ().
 In the present study that means one must be careful in extending the validity of the model results to properties built in the 1920s, for example.
 Such a claim depends on the degree to which a homogenous treatment effect can be assumed.
 Given the seemingly stochastic nature of the relationship between built-year and eviction rates, such an assumption is not altogether implausible.
 Additionally, recent research suggests that certain precautions can reduce the likelihood that RD estimates are biased, many of which -- including large sample sizes, the use of nonparametric tests and estimators, and careful bandwidth selection -- were implemented in this study [23], [25].
 It is also worth noting that regardless of whether or not the results are relevant to San Francisco’s oldest and youngest residential properties, they are clearly only relevant to properties located within the city and county of San Francisco.

-Even if one restricts the findings of this study to properties constructed in or very near to the year 1980, the results are not irrelevant to future policy considerations.
-For example, in 2020 California voters had the chance to repeal the 1995 law restricting municipalities from enacting rent control on residential units constructed after February 1995.
+In 2020 California voters had the chance to repeal the 1995 law restricting municipalities from enacting rent control on residential units constructed after February 1995.
 If the ballot measure, Proposition 21, had passed, the 1995 restriction would have been replaced with a rolling 15-year window that would have allowed San Francisco legislators to expand rent control eligibility to buildings built before 2006 by 2021, 2007 by 2022, and so on.
-Even though Prop 21 was ultimately rejected by voters, as have similar ballot initiatives in elections past, the pressure to expand rent control in California does not appear to be dissipating, as indicated most recently by the passage of AB 1482, the Tenant Protection Act of 2019.
+Even though Prop 21 was ultimately rejected by voters, the pressure to expand rent control in California does not appear to be dissipating, as indicated most recently by the passage of AB 1482, the Tenant Protection Act of 2019.
 If and when the time comes for San Francisco to reassess its rent control built-year eligibility requirements, the results presented here will be directly applicable for both policymakers, residents, and property owners wishing to evaluate the impact of such a policy change.

 Policy Implications

-Ironically, increased housing stability is one area in which experts agree that the policy offers real benefits.
+Increased housing stability is one area in which experts agree that rent control offers real benefits.
 A recent review of the rent control literature published by the USC Equity Research Institute found that “nearly every academic study finds that rent stabilization [...] increases housing stability for rent-stabilized residents” [26].

-It is in this spirit that the authors suggest that a large part of the debate about rent control comes down to how much value we, as a society, place on housing stability.
+However, I find that rent control also xxxx.